 159 Beacon was not listed in the 1881-1883 Blue Books.

-On April 5, 1883, 159 Beacon was acquired from Mary Hayward by Francis Cabot Lowell, an attorney and future federal judge.
+On April 5, 1883, 159 Beacon was acquired from Mary Hayward by Francis Cabot Lowell.
 He and his wife, Cornelia Prime (Baylies) Lowell, made it their home.
 They previously had lived at 80 Marlborough.

 In about 1947, Susan Weld was joined at 159 Beacon by Mary Frances (Blodgett) Nye, the widow of Theodore Herbert Nye.
 She previously had lived in Springfield, where her husband, a wholesale provisions dealer, had died in April of 1924.